dribnet/purvs/README.md

 face and hair), the second perspective is shown when the image is actually finished(with the png and all other religious glyphs placed on top).
-The main idea I want to express is you can be whatever you want no matter the skin colour or ethnic background.
+The main idea I want to express is you can be whatever you want(to have whatever religion no matter the skin colour or ethnic background.

 I have decided to not use smartmask because the smartmask mask out the entire person.
 But I only want to mask out specific parts